poseidon/matchbox/Documentation/matchbox.md

 ## Assets

-`bootcfg` can serve `-assets-path` static assets at `/assets`.
+`matchbox` can serve `-assets-path` static assets at `/assets`.
 This is helpful for reducing bandwidth usage when serving the kernel and initrd to network booted machines.
-The default assets-path is `/var/lib/bootcfg/assets` or you can pass `-assets-path=""` to disable asset serving.
+The default assets-path is `/var/lib/matchbox/assets` or you can pass `-assets-path=""` to disable asset serving.

-    bootcfg.foo/assets/
+    matchbox.foo/assets/
     └── coreos
         └── VERSION
             ├── coreos_production_pxe.vmlinuz